List of tallest buildings and structures in Greater Manchester: Future skyline plans

 Another new area for skyscrapers currently under construction is Trinity Islands in the Castlefield district.
-A 183 m tower, Vista River Gardens Tower 1, is currently being built alongside its twin, the 169 m Vista River Gardens Tower 2, which recently completed.
-These towers will be joined by the 146 m Vista River Gardens Tower 3 and the 120 m Vista River Gardens Tower 4.
+A 183 m tower, Trinity Heights, is topped out alongside its twin, the 169 m Vista River Gardens.
+They are expected to be joined by two as-yet unnamed towers 146 m and 120 m in height.

 The existing Greengate skyscraper district, which as of November 2025 features four towers over 100 metres, is set to be expanded with at least three more towers, including the 123 m Parkside.
 Although planning approval was granted in 2023, the construction schedule for Parkside has yet to be announced.

-Another new neighbourhood in the north of the city—Victoria North—will also transform Manchester by the end of the decade, delivering 15,000 homes and accommodating over 40,000 new residents.
+Another new neighbourhood in the north of the city, Victoria North, will also transform Manchester by the end of the decade, delivering 15,000 homes and accommodating over 40,000 new residents.
 Part of this area will be Red Bank, a new skyscraper district featuring several towers, including a proposal for a 181 m skyscraper.

 Outside these wider masterplans, there is a plethora of towers under construction, approved, or proposed throughout the city that are set to reshape the skyline over the next 10 years.
 Notable examples include the new Manchester United stadium, which will feature 200 m masts, and St Michael's—a 144 m tower currently under construction that will house the luxury W Hotel brand and is scheduled for completion in 2027.

-If all future proposals as of November 2025 come to fruition, Greater Manchester could contain nearly 400 buildings over 50 m tall, as well as 73 high-rises above 100 m and 26 skyscrapers above 150 m.
-Each of these figures are substantially higher than anywhere else in the UK outside of London.

-In a European context, only six cities currently have more than 10 completed skyscrapers over 150 metres: Moscow (111), Istanbul (52), London (43), Paris (24), Frankfurt (20), and Warsaw (17).
-Manchester is expected to join them by the end of 2025, becoming the seventh-tallest city in Europe.
-If all current proposals are realised, the Manchester city region will have 26 skyscrapers over 150 metres—surpassed by only three of those cities.
+In a European context, only six cities currently contain more than 10 completed buildings over 150 metres: Moscow, Istanbul, London, Paris, Frankfurt, and Warsaw.
+By the end of 2026, Manchester is projected to join this group as ongoing construction and scheduled completions are expected to bring the city's total number of completed 150 metre‑plus buildings to more than 10.
+If all approved and proposed towers in Greater Manchester are realised, the city region could eventually contain over 25 buildings exceeding 150 metres, placing it behind only Moscow, Istanbul, and London in the number of tall buildings.